 A recent research study conducted by Bartlett Tree Research Laboratories tackled the question of the best methodology to grow trees in cities, with the ultimate goal of reaping benefits that mitigate the impact of climate change.
-The study, titled Aboriculture and Urban Forestry 2019 – in process was produced by Dr. E. Thomas Smiley, Dr. Kelby Fite, and James Urban FASLA.
+The study (Comparison of Tree Responses to Different Soil Treatments Under Concrete Pavement) was produced by Dr. E Thomas Smiley, Dr. Kelby Fite, and James Urban (FASLA).

-One of the main subjects in a number of these studies is trees.
-The benefits of urban tree canopies in mitigating heat-island effect, managing stormwater, improving air quality as well as physical and mental health are well established.
-Trees are a critical part of multiple strategies cities employ; however paving and urban infrastructure reduce the life span and growth of trees.
+One of the primary solutions for city planners is to include trees in their streetscapes: the benefits of urban tree canopies in mitigating heat island effect, managing stormwater, and improving air quality — as well as mental and physical health — are well established.
+That said, paving and city infrastructure often reduce the lifespan and growth of trees.
 So, what is the best method for growing healthy trees in an urban environment?

 Perhaps the most important factor in the health of an urban tree is the soil conditions.
 The first phase of the Bartlett study examined the performance of five different soil treatments: gravel-based structural soil, expanded slate structural soil, expanded slate alone, compacted control, and supported pavement.

 This ten-year study, begun in 2004, produced clear results: trees grown over suspended pavement (like a Silva Cell system) were “significantly larger in all growth metrics than other treatments.”
 This includes tree trunk diameter and height as well as visual ratings of foliar color.